iganosaigo/ansible-module-gitlab-runner/README.md

 ## Important

-This module uses new Gitlab Runner registration architecture.
+The module uses new Gitlab Runner registration architecture.
 More details at [Gitlab Docs](https://docs.gitlab.com/ee/architecture/blueprints/runner_tokens/index.html#using-the-authentication-token-in-place-of-the-registration-token).
-It uses runner authentication token is used. **NOT** registration token which is deprecated.
+It uses runner authentication token, **NOT** registration token which is deprecated.

 At present the module doesn't support changing configuration without re-registration.
-One of the reasons of that is because of Gitlab Runner.
+One of the reasons is because of Gitlab Runner.
 It thinks that managing config file by gitlab-runner service itself is a good idea.
 So when we try to manage runner instance we should keep in mind that service can add parameter at some points to configuration file.
 This idioma brings us to problem.
 How can we manage some runner idepotently with ansible?
 This module manages runner with some limitations with no overcomplication of module code, without bashsible and with no yaml programming though...

 ## Configuring Gitlab Runner